The Norfolk Wherry Trust

 In total, over £800 was raised for the trust in 2010, all from turned souvenirs.
 By far, the most popular items turned out to be small clocks, closely followed by various types of pen (roller balls and twist top biro's).

-Turned Souvenirs From Albion Oak
+Souvenirs Turned From Albion Oak

-As a matter of course now, when wood is taken out of 'Albion' during planned maintenance it is passed to me to convert into souvenirs.
-As such, when these souvenirs are bought, you are able to say that you have purchased a genuine piece of history.
-The process of selling these souvenirs now generates a substantial income for the trust, allowing the preservation of 'Albion' to continue.
+Wood taken out of 'Albion' during planned maintenance was passed to me to convert into souvenirs.
+As such, when these souvenirs were bought, you were able to say that you had purchased a genuine piece of history.